Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-12/_posts/2017-01-15-define-functions.md

 <div class="tabhtml" markdown="1">

-What can put into a function?

-Let's make a few changes.
+Now, let's move all the keyboard movement into a function.

 ```js